tkoppop/desktop-planner-app/README.md

 you can generate the fifth requirement by previously saving a file, then click load file on the View chooser.
 Go to the todo list, and click refresh.
 You will see that your tasks have loaded.
 Thus, fullfilling the fifth requirement.

+##Phase 4: Task 2
+I have chosen to add robustness to my program, specifically the remove task method in my Calender Class.
+Originally, it required that the task being removed was actually in the Calender, but now it throws a TaskNotFoundExpection if the task isn't found.
+The tests that were excepted and not excepted were added in the CalenderTest Class.
+Specifically, the testAddMultiple was the test that doesn't expect the exception, and testAddMultipleTaskNotFound is the one that excepts it.

+##Phase 4: Task 3
+1. ViewChooser class was doing too many things.
+It was supposed to load UI to choose what the planner does, but It also Loaded and Saved Calenders.
+To fix this, I moved LoadCalender and SaveCalender into their own classes to increase cohesion.

+2. The View Chooser class was also my main function, which did almost everything in my program.
+This was fixed simply by a Main class, with a main function that launched viewChooser to increase Cohesion.

+3.